 Some small and medium enterprises are facing increasing banking costs even as banks increase their minimum monthly balances.

-This adds on to the other difficulties which SMEs encounter, including lack of access to financing, higher rental costs, late payments and manpower crunches.
+This adds on to the other difficulties that SMEs encounter, including lack of access to financing, higher rental costs, late payments and manpower crunches.

 Although banks have positioned themselves as partners of SMEs, moves such as increasing the minimum daily balance and levying “fall below fees” for those not meeting the prescribed average monthly balance, have been seen by SMEs as detrimental to businesses.